-- Remove the air filter box lid. ( p.
+Remove the air filter box lid. ( p.
 50)

-- Push air filter holder 1 toward the air filter at position A and detach it at end B. Swing the air filter holder to one side and remove the air filter with the air filter support. - Remove the air filter from the air filter support.
+- Push air filter holding bracket 1 toward the air filter at position (A), and detach it at end (B). - Swivel the air filter holding bracket to one side and remove the air filter with the air filter support. - Take off air filter from air filter support.

-12.25 Installing the air filter
+12.23 Installing the air filter

-- Mount the clean air filter on the air filter support. - Grease the air filter in area $oldsymbol{\mathbb{A}}$.
+- Mount the clean air filter on the air filter support. - Grease the air filter in area \mathbf{A} .

 Long-life grease ( p.
-111)
+114)

-- Insert both parts together, position them, and fasten them using air filter holder 1 in area 1.

-✓ The arrow of marking UP faces up.
+- Insert both parts together, position them, and secure them using air filter holder in area B. - ✓ The arrow of marking UP faces up.

-If the air filter is not correctly mounted, dust and dirt can enter the engine and cause damage.
+If the air filter is not mounted correctly, dust and dirt may enter the engine and result in damage.